toddaustin/css-team-project-2/q.md

 Introduction to the syntax/usage.
 A example of CSS syntax is below:

 ```
-In Star Wars, Han Solo says <q cite="From the movie Star Wars: A New Hope">I've got a bad feeling about this.</q> before the walls of the trash compactor start to close in.
+<p>In Star Wars, Han Solo says <q cite="From the movie Star Wars: A New Hope">I've got a bad feeling about this.</q> before the walls of the trash compactor start to close in.</p>
 ```
+<p>In Star Wars, Han Solo says <q cite="From the movie Star Wars: A New Hope">I've got a bad feeling about this.</q> before the walls of the trash compactor start to close in.</p>

 ### Attributes